WILLIAM DULUC – AVCK

 Section 4.2.
 Payment terms

-Payments made by the Customer will only be considered final after effective collection of the sums due by the Lessor.
+Payments made by the Customer shall only be considered final after actual receipt of the sums due by the Company.

 a. by credit card (credit card, Visa card), online only,

-c. by bank transfer (transfer costs borne by the Customer),
+c. by bank transfer (transfer fee payable by by the Customer),

 d. by ANCV or ANCV Connect holiday vouchers,

-The equipment rented (hereinafter the “Equipment”) includes what is indicated in the description of the services.
-It includes, in all cases: a watercraft (canoe, kayak or SUP), a buoyancy aid per person, a paddle per person, a container or bag per rental entity.
+The equipment leased (hereinafter the “Equipment”) includes what is indicated in the description of the services.
+It includes, in all cases: a watercraft (canoe, kayak or SUP), a buoyancy vest per person, a paddle per person, a closable container or bag per rental entity.

 Article 6 – Security deposit

-The lessor may request a security deposit at the time of booking, the amount of which is indicated on the quote and on the description of the services.
+The Company may request a security deposit at the time of booking, the amount of which is indicated on the estimate and on the description of the services.

-The security deposit may be kept in part or in full in the event of damage to the Equipment when it was under the Customer’s responsibility (without prejudice to the possibility of requesting additional compensation, corresponding to the amount of the damage actually suffered) .
+This security deposit may be kept in part or in full in the event of damage to the Equipment while it was under the Customer’s responsibility (without prejudice to the possibility of claiming additional compensation corresponding to the total amount of the damage actually suffered).

-The rental confirmation transfers custody of the rented Equipment to the Customer for the duration of the rental.
-The rental begins when the Equipment is handed over by the Lessor and ends when the Equipment is returned by the Customer to the Lessor in accordance with the contract.
+Confirmation of the hire transfers the custody of the Equipment leased to the Customer for the entire term of the hire.
+The hire begins at the time the Equipment is handed over by the Company to the Customer and ends when the Equipment is returned to the Company by the Customer in accordance with the contract.

-The customer undertakes to take care of the rented Equipment and to return it in the same condition as when it was handed over by the Lessor.
+The Customer undertakes to take proper care of the Equipment and return it in the same condition as upon its handover by the Company.

-In the event of damage to the Equipment, the Customer undertakes to reimburse all damages.
-For information, the base price for the rented Equipment is as follows:
+In the event of damage to the Equipment, the Customer shall reimburse the Company for all damage.
+For information, the price base for the hired Equipment is as follows: